Skip to Content

 DATA Driven Approach

-Framed by Indigenous Data Sovereignty Principles (IDS) and Indigenous Data Governance (IDG) Principles, JR NSW takes a data driven approach as one of its core principles.
+Framed by Indigenous Data Sovereignty Principles (IDS) and Indigenous Data Governance (IDG) Principles, JRNSW takes a data driven approach as one of its core principles.

 Data is storytelling, truth-telling and power.
 Collecting and using stories, truth and power supports communities to see what needs to change and how to change it.
 This is self-determination.
 Placing the authority in the hands of the community.
 Data from government generally measures what is being funded, it’s impact and specific social indicators to be addressed by government departments.
 It can tell us what is going on more broadly.